Zaubeerer/zaubeerer.github.io/content/Miscellanea/hello_world.md

-title: Hello World :)
+title: Hello World!
 date: 2nd April 2020
 author: Robin Beer
-summary: My blog is online and will be filled with articles on 5 categories: Python, Energy, Collaboration, Tools and Random thoughts :)
+summary: My blog is online and will be filled with articles on 5 categories: Python, Energy, Collaboration, Tools and Miscellanea.

 Finally, this is my first post on my new blog.
 I have been wanting to start my own blog for quite a while, and now the time has come (thanks to the PyBites Developer Mindset Program, which helped me to jump in at the deep end).
 I will try to focus on quality over quantity, hence publish in varying frequency.